 The hippie commune ran into trouble in the past when they planned to set up on Saint Patrick's Island off Skerries in county Dublin.
 The plan was abandoned as a result of local opposition.

-A Newsbeat report by Michael Ryan broadcast on 7 January 1971.
+A Newsbeat report broadcast on 7 January 1971.
+The reporter is Michael Ryan.

 The track accompanying this clip is 'New World in the Morning' by Roger Whittaker.